3xFail/CST238GUIProject/README.md

 <b>Description:</b>

 This is a GUI project that I will be using to complete the requirements to of my class.
 Currently undecided on the technologies that will be involed in the project.
-But the main idea I have right now is a movie manager program that takes video format files and presents them in a easy to view way.
-The program will eventually be used for my senior project in school.
+But the main idea I have right now is a tennis match tracking app that could be used my players or stat keepers to keep track of the missed shots and points for the current match aswell as a log to track your pervious actions in other matches

 <b>Technologies:</b>